lightstep/cloud-native-observability/06 - effective-investigation.md

 to build and run?

 To address this, we need to talk about cardinality and tagging.
-There's a lot you can read about cardinality[^cardinalityDef] online, but to breifly review what it is, it's the amount of unique values associated with a single attribute on some piece of telemetry data like a log, metric, or span.
+There's a lot you can read about cardinality[^cardinalityDef] online, but to briefly review what it is, it's the amount of unique values associated with a single attribute on some piece of telemetry data like a log, metric, or span.
 High cardinality is the bane of observability systems, as it either makes things very slow (such as